ngehlenborg/2017/index.md

 ---
 <div class="row">
         <div class="home-info-container col s12">
-              <p>The BioVis meetings are intended to educate, inspire, and engage visualization researchers in problems in biological data visualization, as well as bioinformatics and biology researchers in state-of-the-art visualization research.</p>
+              <p style="text-align:left;padding-left:15px;">The BioVis meetings are intended to educate, inspire, and engage visualization researchers in problems in biological data visualization, as well as bioinformatics and biology researchers in state-of-the-art visualization research</p>
         </div>

         <div class="blue-section col s12">
         <div class="container">
-              <p class="hide-on-small-only">The BioVis Interest Group organizes the annual BioVis conference.
-In its first five years, these BioVis
-              conferences were organized as 2-day SIGs (Special Interest Groups) alternating each year between
-              <a href="http://ieeevis.org" target="_new">IEEE VIS</a> and <a href="https://www.iscb.org/about-ismb" target="_new">ISMB</a>.
-              <br/><br/>

-              In 2017, BioVis will be primarily affiliated with ISMB (BioVis@ISMB) and but will also hold a workshop in at  with IEEE VIS (BioVis@VIS)
+              <p class="hide-on-small-only">There a multiple ways to participate in BioVis through conferences and ongoing events.
+This year, the main BioVis event will be at <a href="https://www.iscb.org/about-ismb">ISMB</a> as a speical <em> Community of Special Interest</em> on {{ site.ISMBconferencedate}}, in Prauge (Czech Republic).
+A smaller workshop event will be event will be held at <a href="http://ieeevis.org" >IEEE VIS</a>  on {{site.IEEEconferencedate}} in Phoenix Arizona (USA).
+Throughout the year, BioVis will also be hosting a DREAM challenge event.

+              These events serve as a platform for researchers from biology, bioinformatics, and information visualization fields to increase the impact of data visualization approaches in biology, and to initiate interdisciplinary collaborations.
+Get involved in our events at a conference or challenge (or all three!).
+Important dates for submissions are available below, and on the detailed pages for each event.
               </p>

             <div class="row ">
               <a href="{{site.baseurl}}/ismb">